sercruzg/YOLO-Context/README.md

 activation=leaky
 mask=1
 ```
-The annotations are the same as YOLO, to train you need a file "egoDailyDisamTrain.txt" with each line pointing to the images
+The annotations are the same as YOLO, to train you need a file ``egoDailyDisamTrain.txt`` with each line pointing to the images

 ```
 <Path-to-images>/frame-0001.jpg